 Unfortunately, adrenal cancer symptoms do not appear in about half of the cases until a tumor has grown big enough to apply pressure to other organs.
-In some cases women with adrenal cancer may have a deepened void and develop excessive hair on their face from excessive androgen.
+In some cases, women with adrenal cancer may have a deepened void and develop excessive hair on their face from excessive androgen.
 Men with adrenal cancer that produces excessive estrogen may develop enlarged or tender breasts.
-However, when the adrenal cancer produces an excessive amount of the hormone associated with their gender, such as women with excessive estrogen and men with excessive androgen, it’s much harder to diagnosis.
+However, when adrenal cancer produces an excessive amount of the hormone associated with their gender, such as women with excessive estrogen and men with excessive androgen, it’s much harder to diagnose.

 How is adrenal cancer diagnosed?

 In addition to a physical exam and discussion of medical history and symptoms, blood and urine samples are tested.
-Additional tests may be required to confirm a diagnosis such as:
+Additional tests may be required to confirm diagnosis such as:

 - Magnetic resonance imaging (MRI) scan